Baagsma/PBQA/examples/README.md

 Based on the new example, the LLM has learned to associate "home" with Paris.
 Though this is a simple example, the same principle can be applied to more complex queries and patterns.
 By providing the LLM with more examples, it can learn to generate more accurate responses over time.

 ### Repetition Caveat
 In the example above, the question in the example was different from the one in the query.
 This is since, in the current implementation, the most relevant example is the last example provided in the prompt.
-The repetition penalty of the LLM inhibits the LLM from repeating the same text.
-This leads the LLM to avoid answering the query in the same way as the example, causing it to generate a different response from the most relevant example.
-Sadly, the problem cannot be solved by simply lowering the `repeat_penalty`, though it can be helped by increasing the amount of examples provided to the LLM.
+The repetition penalty of an LLM biases it against repeating the same text twice.
+This leads the LLM to avoid answering the query in the same way as the example, causing it to generate a different response.
+Sadly, the problem cannot be solved by simply lowering the `repeat_penalty`, though it can be remedied by increasing the amount of examples provided to the LLM.

 This is a known issue that will be addressed a future update.

 ## Examples
-The examples retrieved from the database are formatted into messages between the user and the LLM.
+During a query, the examples retrieved from the database are formatted into messages between the user and the LLM.
 The user's input is always the first message consisting of the input and any external components.
 The LLM's response is the second message, consisting of the remaining components.

 When the number of components in a query is only one for either the user or the LLM, their respective message consists of only that component.
 If there are multiple components, the message is formatted into a json object.